 True Blue Chips pay off

 which-canadian-banks-is-the-best-to-invest-in

-Canadian bank stocks have long been one of our top choices for growth and income and COVID-19 has done nothing to change that
+Canadian bank stocks are true blue chip stocks and have long been a top choice for growth and income.
+Today’s economic uncertainty doesn’t change that

 We’ve long recommended that all Canadian investors own two or more of the Big Five Canadian bank stocks — Bank of Nova Scotia, Bank of Montreal, CIBC, TD Bank and Royal Bank.
-That’s mainly because of their importance to Canada’s economy.
-That hasn’t changed despite continuing COVID-19 uncertainty and economic fears about the impact of the Delta-variant.
+That’s mainly because of the importance of these institutions, and their blue chip stocks, to Canada’s economy.
+That hasn’t changed despite lingering economic uncertainty about high inflation.
+Investing in bank stocks remains a popular strategy for many Canadians.

+True Blue Chips pay off